IDAES/idaes-pse/docs/user_guide/components/property_model/state_block.rst

 argument will be automatically set, and any other arguments (including indexing sets) may be provided to the `build_state_block` method as ususal.

+Additional details on :ref:`State Blocks<technical_specs/core/physical_property_class:State Blocks>`
+are located in the technical specifications.